Keeping Chickens in the UK: A Complete Guide to DEFRA Registration, Council Rules & Bird Flu Updates (2026)

 Safe ranging means letting them out in an area that is securely fenced.
 For chickens, this means a fence that is:

-1. At least 6ft (1.8m) high to stop them from flying over.
+• At least 6ft (1.8m) high to stop them from flying over.
+Learn how to stop chickens from flying over the fence

-A dedicated, large, walk-in run (often with a net roof) is the best and safest solution for most people.
+A dedicated, large, walk-in chicken run (often with a net roof) is the best and safest solution for most people.

 Key Takeaway

-Let’s be honest.
+Let us be honest.
 As a keeper, I can tell you that things can go wrong.
 These are the “big three” problems and how to solve them before they start.

-“Will I get rats if I keep chickens?”
+“Will I Get Rats If I Keep Chickens?”
 (Pest Control)

 Chickens themselves do not attract rats.
 Their food does.